Crowns, agencies, boards and commissions

 The Provincial Court Act of B.C. establishes the Judicial Council, a body of nine people with responsibility for improving the quality of services provided by the judicial officers of the Provincial Court.
 Its main functions are to advise the government on the appointment of Provincial Court judges and judicial justices and, when necessary, to undertake inquiries into their conduct.
 Its duties under the Provincial Court Act include: screening candidates applying for appointment as judges and judicial justices, and retired judges' applications for reappointment; conducting inquiries regarding the conduct of judges and judicial justices; considering proposals for improving the Court’s judicial services; continuing the education of judicial officers; preparing and revising, in consultation with the judicial officers, a Code of Ethics for the judiciary; and reporting to the Attorney General on matters which the Attorney General considers necessary.

-The Legal Services Society provides legal aid in British Columbia as set out in the Legal Services Society Act.
+The Legal Aid BC provides legal aid in British Columbia as set out in the Legal Services Society Act.
 Services include legal information and advice to, and representation of, people with low incomes.
-The provincial government provides most of the society's funding, but the Legal Services Society remains independent of government.
-The society reports its activities to government through the Attorney General and determines the range of services it will provide within the framework of a memorandum of understanding negotiated with the Attorney General every three years.
+The provincial government provides most of the Legal Aid BC funding, but it remains independent of government.
+Legal Aid BC reports its activities to government through the Attorney General and determines the range of services it will provide within the framework of a memorandum of understanding negotiated with the Attorney General every three years.

 Liquor Distribution Branch